We Provide Community Outreach

 We met little Eugenia in a village about half an hour outside of Kpando.
 She lives with her grandmother in a small, rundown house.
 When she saw Sister Justine, she ran up to her with a big smile and embraced her.
 Although she had a beautiful smile, she had some problems with her teeth and Sister Justine asked her grandmother about taking her to a dentist.
 Eugenia will need regular dental care, or she may have lasting damage to her teeth.

 Ebenezer and Judith are siblings who also live with their grandparents.
 Their parents left them when they were little.
 Their grandparents also care for a third little boy, who was also abandoned by his parents.
 They live in a very rural region, on a farm.
 Their house had just one room, with a covered deck outside to give some more space.
 Just like the other guardians we met, they were so happy to see Sister Justine and grateful for the Pope Francis Home and School.

 The last child we met was Israel.
 Unfortunately, he is not doing well.
-He had recently gone to the hospital in Ho for HIV treatment.
+He had recently gone to the hospital in Ho for treatment.
 Israel lives with his twenty-year-old sister, who also cares for seven other children.
 Although his sister is doing the best she can, there is no way she can afford to give him the proper nutrition he needs to stay healthy.
-Israel is very thin, and has a very weak immune system because of HIV.
+Israel is very thin, and has a very weak immune system.
 Hopefully he will be able to thrive at the Pope Francis Home and School.

 Our experience in Ghana was one we will never forget; the people of Ghana are truly special.
 Every person greeted us with a smile and told us “you are welcome.”
 We would love to come again and visit all these children again when the Pope Francis Home and School is complete.